-She was also smiling at me, with a scrunched up face.
+She was also smiling at me, with a scrunched up, confused, and condescending facial expression.

 “Hello,” I said.

-“Hello,” the daughter said, and she mentioned my name with the Mr. suffix.
+“Hello,” the daughter said, and she mentioned my name with the mister prefix.

 After those pleasantries concluded, I moved across the room to scratch the little pooch behind the ears.
 I heard clicking sounds of disgust behind me, as I moved to the dog.
 I turned when I reached the dog and saw them standing shoulder to shoulder.
 They seemed to be standing, unified in either confusion, or disgust, for the affection that I showed a puppy that I had never met before.